Ashish7129/Graph_Sampling/README.md

 [Graph sampling](https://en.wikipedia.org/wiki/Sampling_(statistics)) is a technique to pick a subset of vertices or edges from original graph.
 The biggest advantage of sampling methods are their execution efficiency so that the graph transformation procedure won’t take longer time than straightforward computation on original graph.
 This is a simple sampling repo that helps you find a representative sample of the original graph via different [Sampling Techniques](https://cs.stanford.edu/~jure/pubs/sampling-kdd06.pdf).

 ### Graph Sampling Techniques
 Exploration or traversal (also called topology-based) approaches are based on the idea of randomly selecting one node and then exploring its neighborhood.
-Some of sampling by exploration techniques are listed below:
+Some of sampling by exploration techniques are listed below :
   - **Simple Random Walk Sampling (SRW) :** Uniformly at random pick a starting node and then simulate a [random walk](https://people.math.osu.edu/husen.1/teaching/571/random_walks.pdf) on the graph.
     ```sh
     sampled_subgraph = random_walk_sampling_simple(complete_graph, nodes_to_sample)